gold-silver-copper/deprecated_old_bevy_ratatui/README.md

 ## Dependencies

-Just bevy and ratatui
+Just bracket and ratatui

 ## Usage

-See the examples hello_bevy and demo (demo currently uses some weird unsafe stuff so its not very good to learn from)
+See the examples hello_bracket and demo (demo currently uses some weird unsafe stuff so its not very good to learn from)

-`cargo run --example hello_bevy --release`
+`cargo run --example hello_bracket --release`
 `cargo run --example demo --release`

 ## See also